stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 only a darkness to which the men dared not return, and all about was a mounting wind which seemed to sweep down in black, frore gusts from interstellar space.
-It shrieked and howled, and lashed the fields and distorted woods in a mad cosmic frenzy, till soon the trembling party realised it would be no use waiting for the moon to shew what was left down there at Nahum&rsquo;s.
+It shrieked and howled, and lashed the fields and distorted woods in a mad cosmic frenzy, till soon the trembling party realised it would be no use waiting for the moon to shew what was left down there at Nahum's.

   Too awed even to hint theories, the seven shaking men trudged back toward Arkham by the north road.
 Ammi was worse than his fellows, and begged them to see him inside his own